Grand County, Colorado

 Our engineers investigated three potential alternatives for the replacement of the existing structure.
 In partnership with the Bureau of Reclamation and USGS, the client selected a concrete weir structure as the preferred alternative because it met the following project objectives:

 - Ability to measure a full range of flows from 20 to 3,000 cfs

 - Allow for passage of rainbow and brown trout

 - Reduced operations and maintenance

 - No increase in backwater conditions at the hydroelectric plant

 - Be aesthetically pleasing and designed considering public access and safety

-The project involved diversion of river flows of up to 120 cfs, construction of a river wide concrete weir, improvements to the channel geometry, and a USGS gauging station with stilling well, cableway, and cantilever measurement arm.
+Construction involved diversion of river flows of up to 120 cfs, installation of a river-wide concrete weir, improvements to the channel geometry, and a USGS gauging station with stilling well, cableway, and cantilever measurement arm.
 During final inspection, trout were observed to be moving upstream and congregating in a pool on the upstream side of the weir.